Vammalan Lentopallo: History

-Vammalan Lentopallo was founded 1978, with the club's first season in SM-liiga in 1980-1981.
+Vammalan Lentopallo was founded 1978, with the club's first season in SM-liiga in 1980–1981.

-VaLePa is known to be a good place for young players.
-Many of the club's own juniors have reached professional level and other young talents have made their pro-level debut in the club.
-Some of the best-known of them are Olli-Pekka Ojansivu, Olli Kunnari, Mikko Oivanen and Matti Oivanen.
+VaLePa is a club where young players have reached a professional level.
+Several of the organization's junior players and other athletes have made their professional debuts with the team.
+These players include Olli-Pekka Ojansivu, Olli Kunnari, Mikko Oivanen, and Matti Oivanen.

-The team's best result to date is the national champion title, which it won twice (in the 2011-2012 and 2013-2014 seasons).
+The team's best result to date is the national champion title, which it won twice (in the 2011-2012 and 2013–2014 seasons).
 In 2012, it also won the Finnish Cup.

 European competitions

-Valepa played in the CEV Challenge Cup in the 2008-2009 season, where it lost both the home match (1-3) and the return match in Burgas (3-0) to the Bulgarian Neftehimik team.
+Valepa played in the CEV Challenge Cup in the 2008–2009 season, where it lost both the home match (1–3) and the return match in Burgas (3–0) to the Bulgarian Neftehimik team.

 In 2012-2013 VaLePa played in the CEV Cup.
 The first round was against the Estonian team of Selver Tallinn.
-VaLePa won through golden set after both teams had won a match (Selver - VaLePa 3-2, VaLePa - Selver 3-0).
-In the second round, VaLePa faced the Italian Andreoli Latina, which was stronger in the golden set (VaLePa - Latina 3-1, Latina - VaLePa 3-0).
+VaLePa won through golden set after both teams had won a match (Selver - VaLePa 3–2, VaLePa - Selver 3–0).
+In the second round, VaLePa faced the Italian Andreoli Latina, which was stronger in the golden set (VaLePa - Latina 3–1, Latina - VaLePa 3–0).